Two Crossings of the Katy Railway

 work.
 For the Dallas - Hillsboro branch, the Dallas & Waco Railroad was

-delayed constuction but the line was finally
+delayed construction but the line was finally

 completed in 1890.
-Left: The Fort Worth Gazette of March 15, 1888 carried this story from Waxahachie discussing the local real estate market being stimulated by the approaching rails of the Dallas & Waco.
+Left: The Fort Worth Daily Gazette of March 15, 1888 carried this story from Waxahachie discussing the local real estate market being stimulated by the approaching rails of the Dallas & Waco.
 It would be the town's second railroad in two years, the other being the H&TC's Ft.
 Worth & New Orleans Railroad between Ft.
-Worth and Garrett on the H&TC main line near Ennis. |
+Worth and the H&TC main line at Garrett.
+By this time, the H&TC was owned by the vast Southern Pacific (SP) system. |

 At the end of 1887,